Radical Sharing & Universal Love Don’t Work

 Of course, a good number of people across the globe elect to share nearly all their time, effort, and resources to charity.
 For example, some crusading lawyers choose to spend their entire careers working for legal-aid organizations at very low pay.
 Certain orders of nuns care for the sick, and take a vow of poverty.
 Buddhist and Christian monks and Hindu sadhus also take a vow of poverty, and devote their lives to prayer and meditation.

-Weavers of G>O>D> say — Nuns who care for the sick are certainly living moral and honorable lives.
+Weavers of Continuing Creation say — Nuns who care for the sick are certainly living moral and honorable lives.
 However, it is wrong when the Old Religions hold such people up as the paragons of virtue which all of us should emulate.
-History teaches us that people such as Thomas Edison, Louis Pasteur, and Frank Lloyd Wright are just as important – perhaps more important – to the Growing>Organizing>Direction of the Universe than are nuns who care for the sick.
+History teaches us that people such as Thomas Edison, Louis Pasteur, and Frank Lloyd Wright are just as important – perhaps more important – to the Growing, Organizing, Direction of the Universe than are nuns who care for the sick.
 In the longer run, Creating is more important than sharing.
-Only Creating brings for the new; only Creating progresses the Pattern of G>O>D>.
-As for monks who only meditate and never teach meditation – they are leading, at best, morally neutral lives, since they contribute little to the furtherance of Continuing Creation.
+Only Creating brings forth the new; only Creating furthers the Patterns of Continuing Creation.
+(As for monks who only meditate and never teach meditation – they are leading, at best, morally neutral lives, since they contribute little to the furtherance of Continuing Creation.)

 Third Problem: Radical Sharing Shortchanges the Biosphere of Earth